CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/custom-controller.md

 sidebar_position: 10
 ---

-# Custom controller
+# Custom Controller

 ## Description

 In this example, we will show how to add a custom controller.
-Example in this tutorial base on previous tutorial - Attachments.
+Example in this tutorial base on previous tutorial - [Attachments](attachments.md).
 In this example, we used AppEngine build in Attachments controller to upload Attachment.
 In this example, we will add a custom controller, and in it, we will add an uploaded attachment to the selected Sales Order.

-## Creating custom controller
+## Creating Custom Controller

 1. Open your Plugin solution in Visual Studio.
 2. Create a new class SalesOrderController.cs inside Controllers/Api.